pramika-kumar/AI-Handwriting-Analysis/README.md

 Link to the file containing the labels of the images https://drive.google.com/open?id=145xwg20AYiTPeoqPlX18w31xl23szM_M

-Link to images (Not all) from the datase https://drive.google.com/drive/folders/12fefRCO8l6U3sjc5rmqsLYOoG3wRCfwX?usp=sharing
+Link to images (Not all) from the dataset https://drive.google.com/drive/folders/12fefRCO8l6U3sjc5rmqsLYOoG3wRCfwX?usp=sharing

 Link to folder containing images with single-character for testing